General information

 Part 2

 The second part of the test involves giving a small injection of a radioactive tracer into one of the veins in your hands or arms.
-It is very similar to having a blood sample taken.
-This allows us to look at the blood flow in the lungs.
-Once the injection is given further pictures will be taken.
+This allows us to look at the blood flow in the lungs and there should be no ill effects from the injection.
+Once the injection is given, you will be asked to lie or sit whilst we take pictures again of the lungs with the Gamma Camera.
+These pictures may also take up to 20 minutes.
+After the pictures have been taken, you will be free to leave.

 After the test